groupdocs-signature-cloud/docs/content/signature/getting-started/overview.md

 # GroupDocs.Signature Cloud #

-GroupDocs.Signature Cloud is a REST API to create, verify and search different type of Signatures objects to documents in the cloud by performing a wide variety of signature options you can wish to put on a document in the cloud, verify document and search Signatures in it.
+GroupDocs.Signature Cloud is a REST API to create, verify, search, update and delete different type of Signatures objects to documents in the cloud by performing a wide variety of signature options you can wish to put on a document in the cloud, verify document and search Signatures in it.

 {{< alert style="info" >}}
 Summary there are five types of supported Signature type you can operate with.